Available with Business Analyst license.

 You can search for variables within categories and subcategories or by using keywords.
 You can do any of the following to search for variables:

-• Search the entire data browser from the main page.
-In the Search Variables field, type your search terms or a variable ID and press Enter or click Search Search.
+Search the entire data browser from the main page, or browse to a category to search within it.
+In the Search Variables field, type your search terms or a variable ID and press Enter.
+If enabled, the data browser performs a semantic search, returning variables related to the search terms you entered.

 Create and save variable lists